maximbircu/pull-request-assistant/documentation/documentation.md

 To do this you have to:

 1. Create a new package for the command inside [commands](../src/domain/commands/)
-2. Create a new class for the command inside the previously created package `MyCommand` which should extend [AssistantCommand](../src/domain/AssistantCommand.js)
+2. Create a new class for the command inside the previously created package `MyCommand`, which should extend [AssistantCommand](../src/domain/AssistantCommand.js)
     1. You'll have to override 2 methods:
-        1. `configure(command)` - you can use command argument to configure its parameters (read more about how to do this here https://github.com/tj/commander.js)
+        1. `configure(command)` - you can use a command argument to configure its parameters (read more about how to do this here https://github.com/tj/commander.js)
         2. `async execute(args)` - implement the logic of your command in this method